bhybhybhybhy/YoonGroup/content/authors/admin/_index.md

 ---
 # Display name
-title: David Y.
+title: David Yoon

 # Full Name (for SEO)
 first_name: David
-last_name: Y
+last_name: Yoon

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: (In-coming) Assistant Professor of Materials Science and Engineering
+role: (In-coming) Assistant Professor of Materials Science and Engineering and the Department of Chemistry and Biochemistry

 # Organizations/Affiliations
 organizations: